D12el/ComEss_WebApp_Frontend/README.md

 # bugcatch-frontend

-Frontend server for the ComEss WebApp project.
+The frontend server for the BugCatch web game.

-This service serves static files via Express.js and requires the backend service (ComEss_WebApp_Backend) to be running in development.
+It serves the game’s static files via Express.js, making it lightweight, easy to run locally, and simple to deploy on any Node.js hosting platform.

-- Features
+# Features

-Static file hosting with Express
+Frontend static file hosting via Express.js

+Specifically built for the BugCatch web game

+Simple and lightweight configuration

-Ready for deployment or local development
+Ready for both local development and deployment

-Lightweight configuration

 # Installation